 Toro Kitchen + Bar is an adorable tapas restaurant with live entertainment on Thursday’s.
 If you are there for the salsa dancing they charge a $5 fee.

-Family travel needs, family friendly accommodations.
+Family travel needs, family-friendly accommodations.
 If you prefer to be spoiled a little or a lot, be sure to consider Hotel Emma.
 Hotel Emma is a luxury boutique hotel in the revitalized Pearl area.
-It is a short drive to the Tiverwalk from this hotel.
+It is a short drive to the Riverwalk from this hotel.

 If you want to stay somewhere on the Riverwalk with direct access check out the Omni La Mansion Del Rio.
 Their patios overlook the Riverwalk.

 I hope you take a family fun vacation to San Antonio soon!
 The spring and fall are excellent times to visit.
 The summer is good too, just super hot!